lichray/formatxx/proposal/printf.md

 The additional runtime performance costs comparing with the streams library are caused by parsing the format string and creating the formatting guards (to restore the flags, precision, etc., after formatting each specifications, exception-safely).
-To access a positional argument numbered _N_, _N - 1_ **empty** recursions are required to locate the correct template instantiation.
+In addition, to access a positional argument numbered _N_, _N - 1_ empty recursions are required to locate the correct template instantiation.
-It's not counted into the performance cost, and the benchmark shown below indeed uses a positional format string.

 In the sample implementation, some extra copying are involved to emulate `printf`'s formatting features using streams.
 However, the _internally